ibm-cloud-docs/vpc/example-code.md

 ```
 {: pre}

 Profiles can be general-purpose (3 IOPS/GB), 5iops-tier, 10-iops-tier, and custom.
-See [About Block Storage for VPC](/docs/vpc?topic=vpc-block-storage-about#capacity-performance)
-for information about volume capacity and IOPS ranges based on the volume profile you select.
+See [Profiles](/docs/vpc?topic=vpc-block-storage-profiles#block-storage-profiles) for information about volume capacity and IOPS ranges based on the volume profile you select.

 ```
 curl -X POST "$vpc_api_endpoint/v1/volumes?version=$api_version&generation=2" \